Reviews of Batman (1940) and related work

 Bane’s program is a ruse and his real motives are apolitical and nonsensical, but even so, the opportunity to explore something like anarchism in pseudo-New-York is wasted and this is an artistic mistake.
 There is almost no indication of how the city of 12 million gets food for 5 months.
 There is no sign of economic activity or legislation.
 There’s just partying with looted wine and a kangaroo court headed by Johnathan Crane, reappearing without reference to the trilogy starter.
 With the premiere set ten months after Occupy Wall Street began, and years into the contemporary financial crisis that sparked the movement, Nolan had a golden opportunity to do more: To end his trilogy with a democratic counterweight to Batman’s fascism.
 He blew it, though not completely.
 Alfred, at least, speaks against the wisdom of superheroes.

+Where The Dark Knight Returns (1986) tried new things, The Dark Knight Rises does not.
+The logic of merchandising prevents Batman from ever “rising” or fixing society.
 Instead of democracy, we get more and weirder superheroics, including Commissioner Gordon himself executing multiple action set-pieces and the reveal that nice-girl WASP Miranda Tate is actually a supervillain in her own right.
 This comes with a change in wardrobe, aligning her with the unnamed, unrealistic, implicitly Muslim country where the prison system consists of a hole in the ground and nobody watches the hole.
 Perhaps that place was inspired by the name of the Black Hole of Calcutta, but they have nothing in common.
 Tate’s curious side story and the nuclear terrorist plot align the whole trilogy with post-9/11 anti-Arab sentiment, without even the common courtesy of naming countries, real or otherwise.

 Seen in 2017.